ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

   Here, you can interact with other external systems over the network database and such.

-These 3 types of tests constitute the cornerstone of a good test suite, that will allow you to determine with confidence if your system is working and behaving as expected.
+These 3 types of tests constitute the cornerstone of a good and fully automated test suite, that will allow you to determine with confidence if your system is working and behaving as expected.
+Now, one question remains when should you write your tests?

 ## Adopting A Testing Strategy